Nginika/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory creates my_first_directory in tmp
+12-file_type prints the type of file iamafile is 11-lists lists all in current parent and root directories 10-back navigates to the previous directory 9-firstdirdeletion deletes my first directory in tmp 8-firstdelete deletes betty from 7
-5-listfilesdigitonly lists all files digits including hidden files' 4-listmorefiles list all contents including hidden files in the directory
+7-movethatfile moves a file from tmp to myfirstdirectory 6-firstdirectory creates my_first_directory in tmp 5-listfilesdigitonly lists all files digits including hidden files' 4-listmorefiles list all contents including hidden files in the directory